 We were commissioned by the City of Kalgoorlie-Boulder to provide bespoke entertainment for the opening of the newly redeveloped Lord Forrest Olympic Pool complex.
 Owing to the intended use of the space as a youth precinct, we engaged with multiple young people to develop their performance capacity, resulting in a collaborative and meaningful show of youth performers.

 E13 was a proud sponsor the Kalgoorlie Fashion Week Opening Block Party in St Barbara's Square, Kalgoorlie.
 We provided musicians and equipment to compliment the 'open-air town-square' vibe.

-The inaugural biennial Jungkajungka Woodlands Festival took our team to Norseman WA to provide complete street and open-air concert performances.
+The inaugural biennial Jungkajungka Woodlands Festival took our team to Norseman WA to provide event production for street and open-air concert performances.

-These workshops were designed to compliment The Gizmo which toured to the Goldfields Arts Centre in 2016.
+These workshops were designed to compliment The Gizmo which toured to the Goldfields Arts Centre.
 Kids were guided through the production of making their own zany gizmo instrument from recycled objects.
 Local musician Ruben Wills worked with the kids 'Gizmorchestra' to compose a piece of music especially for this wacky workshop.